 , with whom I continue to do research and co-teach in the area of participatory librarianship.
 I began my doctoral work at UW-Madison’s iSchool

-in 2010, and I expect to finish my dissertation in May of 2015.
-My dissertation committee is led by my advisor, Kristin Eschenfelder
+in 2010, and I finished my dissertation in December of 2015.
+My dissertation committee was led by my advisor, Kristin Eschenfelder

 along with Alan Rubel